htr3n/loan-approval-portal/README.md

 * Some required Spring beans will be injected into Spring managed controllers and DAO helpers.
 Those beans are also defined in `WEB-INF/data-access.xml`.

 * The currently used RDBMS is [Apache Derby](https://db.apache.org/derby) (or formerly Java DB).
 Nevertheless, any other RDBMS can be used as well.
 In order to use other RDBMSs instead of Apache Derby, note the following points:
-  * Create a database name `testdb`
+  * Create a database name 'WESTBANKDB'

-  * Create a user `test` with password `test` and assign that user to the previously created database.
+  * Create a user 'westbank' with password 'secret' and assign that user to the database.

-  * Turn off the Derby DB server: Go to the constructor method of the class `westbank.mvc.PortalLoaderListener`, find the following line

-    ```java
-    startDerbyServer();
-    ```

-    then comment or remove that line to disable Derby Network Server.

-  * Go to file `WEB-INF/data-access.xml`, find the bean named  `propertyPlaceholderConfigurer`, and replace `hibernate-derby.properties` with the corresponding value according to the RDBMS being used.
+  * Go to file `WEB-INF/data-access.xml`, find the bean named  `propertyPlaceholderConfigurer`, and replace `hibernate.properties` with the corresponding value according to the RDBMS being used.
 Keep the rest unchanged.
   * Add necessary Maven dependencies for the new DBMS in `pom.xml`.
   * Issue the command `mvn jetty:run` to check if the Web application works.
-In case of problems, tune the verbosity in 'logback.xml' for debugging.
+  * In case of problems, tune the verbosity in `logback.xml` for debugging.

 #### Web Services